avishjhalani/avishjhalani/README.md

 # 💫 About Me:
-I’m a third-year B.Tech (CSE) student at JECRC University with a passion for software development and<br>problem-solving.
+I’m a  B.Tech (CSE) student at JECRC University with a passion for software development and<br>problem-solving.
 I love building efficient solutions and thrive in dynamic environments.
 My experience juggling<br>multiple responsibilities has made me adaptable and detail-oriented.
 I’m excited to grow as a Software Engineer<br>and contribute to impactful projects.

 ## 🌐 Socials: